Today one of the most amazing but maybe underrated beef cuts: the flank steak.

 Next to it I used what I called “kind of” Chimichurri sauce 🙂 why?
 Because I didn’t read any recipes but I did it by my own with flavors I like 🙂

-Chimichurri has more vinegar usually, has oregano, and it’s often made with some seeds oils, but I prefer to use a good extra virgin olive oil.
+Chimichurri has more vinegar usually, and it’s often made with some seeds oils, but I prefer to use a good extra virgin olive oil.
 Moreover I didn’t use a regular wine vinegar but a balsamic vinegar (Aceto Balsamico di Modena IGP, not the Traditional Balsamic Vinegar, maybe I will explain the differences in a future post).
 And it was very good! 🙂

 Let’s see how to make it.